-That [repetitive imaginative thinking] is the ordinary activity of the vital mind which is always imagining and thinking and planning what to do about this and how to arrange about that.
-It has obviously its utility in human nature and human action, but acts in a random and excessive way without discipline, economy of its powers or concentration on the things that have really to be done. × The things which come to you in this way in sleep or waking are of the nature of vital mind imaginations and activities about things and work and whatever presents itself to the mind.
-On all things that present themselves to the mind, the vital imagination in man is able to work, imagining, speculating, building ideas or plans for the future etc. etc. It has its utility for the consciousness in ordinary life, but must quiet down and be replaced by a higher action in Yoga.
+That is the ordinary activity of the vital mind which is always imagining and thinking and planning what to do about this and how to arrange about that.
+It has obviously its utility in human nature and human action, but acts in a random and excessive way without discipline, economy of its powers or concentration on the things that have really to be done.

+The things which come to you in this way in sleep or waking are of the nature of vital mind imaginations and activities about things and work and whatever presents itself to the mind.
+On all things that present themselves to the mind, the vital imagination in man is able to work, imagining, speculating, building ideas or plans for the future etc. etc. It has its utility for the consciousness in ordinary life, but must quiet down and be replaced by a higher action in yoga.
 In sleep it is also the vital plane into which you enter.
 If properly seen and coordinated, what is experienced in the vital plane has its value and gives knowledge which is useful and control over the vital self and vital plane.
-But all that is coming to you through the subconscient in an incoherent way -this is the cause of the trouble.
+But all that is coming to you through the subconscient in an incoherent way - this is the cause of the trouble.
 The whole thing has to be quieted down and we shall try to get that done.
 When I spoke of your opening yourself, I meant simply that you should fix it in your mind that the help is coming and have the will to receive it - not necessarily that you should open yourself by an effort.

-The source from which these imaginations1 come has nothing to do with the reason and does not care for any rational objections.
-They come either from the vital mind, the same source from which come all the fine imaginations and long stories which men tell themselves in which they are the heroes and do great things or they come from little entities attached to the physical mind which pick up any random suggestion anywhere and present it to the mind just to see whether it will be accepted.
+The source from which these imaginations come has nothing to do with reason and does not care for any rational objections.
+They are either from the vital mind, the same source from which come all the fine imaginations and long stories which men tell themselves in which they are the heroes and do great things or they come from little entities attached to the physical mind which pick up any random suggestion anywhere and present it to the mind just to see whether it will be accepted.
 If one watches oneself closely one can find the most queer and extraordinary or nonsensical things crossing the mind or peeping in on it in this way.
 Usually one laughs or hardly notices and the thing falls back to the world of incoherent thought from which it came.

 It is again the vital mind.
-It has no sense of proportion or measure and is eager to be or achieve something big at once. ÷ All that [pleasurable imaginations] is the vital mind-it has in everybody the habit of such imaginations.
-It is not very important, but of course it has to be got rid of, as the basis is ego. × The vital mind in the ordinary nature cannot get on without these imaginations-so the habit remains for a long time.
+It has no sense of proportion or measure and is eager to be or achieve something big at once.

+[Day-dreaming:] All that is the vital mind; it lies in everybody, the habit of such imaginations.
+It is not very important, but of course it has to be got rid of, as the basis is ego.

+The vital mind in the ordinary nature cannot get on without these imaginations - so the habit remains for a long time.
 To be detached and indifferent is the best, then after a time it may get disgusted and drop the habit.

-That kind of talking [in one's mind to another person] is very common with the vital mind.
+That kind of talking [talking mentally to another person] is very common with the vital mind.
 It is a way it has of acting on the subtle plane on things in which it is interested, especially if the physical action is stopped or restricted.
-1 The disciple had imagined that he was the Buddha. - Ed.